cfinst/cfinst.github.io/README.md

 The following instructions are for updating the data used by this software from a new database dump from the original Microsoft Access database.
 After following these steps, the software will use the updated data.

 1. Download database dump file, e.g. `CFI State Laws Update_Merge.zip`.
 This will likely end up in your `~/Downloads` folder (on Linux / Mac).
-2. Move the file into the data directory of this repository: `cd cfi/data; mv ~/Downloads/CFI\ State\ Laws\ Update_Merge.zip .`
+2. Move the file into the data directory of this repository: `cd cfinst.github.io/data; mv ~/Downloads/CFI\ State\ Laws\ Update_Merge.zip .`
 3. Unzip the file `unzip CFI\ State\ Laws\ Update_Merge.zip`
 4. Install [mdbtools](https://github.com/brianb/mdbtools).
 In Ubuntu Linux, these can be installed with the command `sudo apt-get install mdbtools`.
-4. Run the shell script that generates the CSV files from the database dump: `cd cfi; ./bin/parse-mdb.sh data/CFI\ State\ Laws\ Update_Merge.mdb`
+4. Run the shell script that generates the CSV files from the database dump: `cd cfints.github.io; ./bin/parse-mdb.sh data/CFI\ State\ Laws\ Update_Merge.mdb`

 If successful, you should see the following output: